-Laura speaks regularly for corporate groups and charities, including Lloyd's Banking Group, TSB, Marriott Hotel Group, Irish Water, Mental Health UK and Action for Happiness, among others.
+Laura is a seasoned Content Creator and produces written and spoken content regularly for corporate groups and charities, including Lloyd's Banking Group, TSB, Marriott Hotel Group, Irish Water, Mental Health UK and Action for Happiness, among others.
 She has featured on radio and podcasts, including BBC Woman's Hour, BBC Radio London, BBC Business and Eat Sleep Work Repeat, as well as receiving press coverage in Red, IMAGE, The Irish Times, ES Online and Stylist.

 "Laura has that rare gift of describing things with a combination of clarity, warmth and passion that you feel you would be foolish not to follow her advice; and that is what I have been doing since hearing her talk."